Reflecting on popular articles is a great way to gauge which topics are of most interest to your audience, and helps you plan future content!

-The start of a new year, quarter or month are all great times to set new goals for your photography business.
-But there is an art to goal setting.
+The start of a new year, quarter or month is a great time of the year to set new goals for your photography business, but there is an art to goal setting.

 I’m a big fan of using awareness days as content prompts for marketing content.

 In fact, every year I create and publish a guide to awareness days, and you can download your copy of the current guide here, completely free, if you haven’t already.